 Digital Forensics and Incident Response (DFIR) is a cybersecurity practice for identifying, investigating, and remediating cyberattacks.
 Computer security incident response teams (CSIRT) collect and review data from applications, networks, and endpoints in order to analyze an attack.
 They typically follow up with various types of responses, reporting, and remediations.

-What are Directory Services?
+What Are Directory Services?
 A directory service is a database containing information about users, devices, and resources.
 This information, such as usernames, passwords, and user preferences, allows system and network administrators to control access to applications and resources.
-Also known as ...
+Directory ...

 What is Dynamic Access Control (DAC)?
 Dynamic Access Control (DAC) is a Windows Server feature that debuted in Windows Server 2012.
 It leverages data-governance technology to give administrators granular, context-aware control over access to file system resources.
 Administrators can set conditional ...